visgl/react-google-maps/examples/advanced-marker-interaction/README.md

 # Advanced Marker interaction example

-This is example showcases a classic interaction pattern when dealing with map markers.
+This example showcases a classic interaction pattern when dealing with map markers.
-It covers hover-, click- and z-index handling as well as setting the correct anchor point for a marker.
+It covers hover-, click- and z-index handling as well as modifying the anchor point for an `AdvancedMarker`.

 ## Google Maps Platform API Key